-Thomas Hitzlsperger is arguably the world’s highest-profile gay footballer, albeit a former one, but the 35-year-old was a trailblazer long before announcing his sexuality to the world.
+Thomas Hitzlsperger is arguably the world’s highest-profile gay footballer, albeit a former one, but he was a trailblazer long before announcing his sexuality to the world.

 After all, while there has always been a relatively healthy flow of players moving from the Bundesliga to the Premier League, Hitzlsperger is among a handful to have actually started their professional career in England rather than at home in Germany.